How to Get Rid of Christmas Tree Bugs and Spiders

 Once you get it home, don’t bring it in right away.
 Instead, find a spot in your garage, shed, or some other semi-warm spot outside the home and release any bindings.
 Give the plant a thorough dusting with food grade diatomaceous earth and let it sit for at least 24 hours.

 The DE will safely kill most pests while being generally non-toxic to humans or pests.
-Be sure to give the tree another shake before bringing it inside to get rid of any excess DE.
+Be sure to give the tree another shake before bringing it inside to get rid of any excess DE and dead insects.

 Preventative Treatments Indoors